WinterAxis/ESV-MD-Bible/The_Bible_esv/1_Genesis/Gen_44.md

 Now therefore, please let your servant remain instead of the boy as a servant to my lord, and let the boy go back with his brothers.

 ###### 34
 For how can I go back to my father if the boy is not with me?
-I fear to see the evil that would find my father." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I fear to see the evil that would find my father."

 ***